sleeyax/stremio-discord/README.md

 ~~**NO LONGER MAINTAINED I'm currently not interested in maintaining this project anymore, at least untill Stremio 5 has been officially released.
 This addon was rather an experiment than something that works concistently, due to Stremio 4 [limitations](https://github.com/sleeyax/stremio-discord/issues/2#issuecomment-578397666).**~~

 **EDIT: Stremio 5 has been released!
-Check out the new Discord Integraion guide here: https://gist.github.com/sleeyax/944e27b801fa46086346155cc195bf4e**.
+Check out the new Discord Integration guide here: https://gist.github.com/sleeyax/944e27b801fa46086346155cc195bf4e**.

 ---